 These equipment upgrades could include a supercharger, performance clutch, ported engine heads, a forged engine assembly, or a cold-air intake.

 Shinoda left his fingerprints on nearly every major player in the automotive industry.
 He’s even credited with designing the Grand Cherokee (though he was forced to take Jeep to court to get them to admit it).
-Shinoda was inducted into the Mustang hall of fame in 1995, two years before he passed away due to heart complications related to kidney failure, a year after that Shinoda was inducted into the Corvette hall of fame.
+Shinoda was inducted into the Mustang hall of fame in 1995, two years before he passed away due to heart complications related to kidney failure.
+In 1998, Shinoda was inducted into the Corvette hall of fame as well.

 Since then, Shinoda’s daughter and her husband have been operating Team Shinoda, keeping Larry Shinoda’s performance auto shop alive and continuing to honor his contributions to automotive history.